 Tavern – Means any licensed premises that sells liquor by the drink which derives more than 30 percent of its annual gross sales from alcoholic beverages.

-If I want to have alcohol for sale at an event but I’m not a licensed establishment, such as a tavern or restaurant/bar, what are my options?
+If I want to sell alcohol at an event but I’m not a licensed establishment, such as a tavern or bar-restaurant, what are my options?

 There are two options:

-Obtain the services of a caterer – Contact a any business that has a sales-by-drink license (bar-restaurant, caterer, tavern) that are located in Kansas City, Missouri.
+Obtain the services of a caterer – Contact any business that has a sales-by-drink license (bar-restaurant, caterer, tavern) that is located in Kansas City, Missouri.
 A sales-by-drink license holder is permitted to obtain a temporary catering license which allows them to sell alcohol at your event.

 Obtain a non-profit special event license – If your organization is a church, school or civic, service, fraternal, veteran, political or charitable club or organization, you can obtain a license to sell beer and/or light wine.